 - However, for thousands of years, credit money was created via the decentral peer-to-peer lending process.

 - Weare now in the one extreme – in the highly centralized credit money creation.
-The blockchain technologies allow to move back to the roots – to the decentral credit money creation.
+The blockchain technologies allow moving back to the roots – to the decentral credit money creation.

 Here is the transcript:

 Hello guys, I’m Martin, Co-Founder of SmartCredit.io.
 We are here in Zurich, in the heart of one of the biggest financial centers.
 We will speak today about credit and credit-money.

 Martin, how do world credit system work currently?

-It’s actually a pretty simple system, but it’s made very-very highly complex, so that’s it difficult to understand.
+It’s a pretty simple system by design, but it’s made very-very highly complex, so that’s it difficult to understand.
 But let’s explain it in this way:

 One one side there are central banks, they create the base-money and they try fo control the speed of monetary expansion.
 On one other side, we have commercial banks and commercial banks are creating the credit-money.

 What is the exact role of central banks in this system?

 Central banks are creating base money – these are the coins and electronic base money.
 In parallel, central banks, what they are trying to do is to control the speed of credit-money creation.
 Credi-money is created by the commercial banks, it’s ca 90% – 97% of the total money.
 The base-money is 3% – 7% of the total money.

 And what central banks are trying to do is to manage this system.

 And how successful are central banks in controlling the growth speed of credit-money?

 That’s a point of a view, depending on whom do you ask.
 If you ask central bank guys, there are many of them, then they will tell you obviously that it’s very successful.